Cannabis Light Schedules: Vegetative Stage vs Flowering Stage

 Outdoors

-Some outdoor growers start their plants indoors to give them a headstart before putting plants outside.
+Many outdoor growers start their plants indoors to give them a headstart before putting plants outside.
+Learn how to grow cannabis outdoors.

 If you’re growing cannabis outdoors with seeds, you should wait until a few weeks after the spring equinox to put your seeds outside.
-In the northern hemisphere this means seeds go outside in-or-after April, In the southern hemisphere seeds go outside in-or-after October.
+In the northern hemisphere this means seeds go outside April or later, In the southern hemisphere, seeds go outside October or later.

 For growers starting with cannabis clones, generally you should wait a few weeks longer than with seeds.
 Cannabis clones are more prone to flowering early outdoors than seeds, so you might want to put your clones out in late Spring or early Summer.
 (What are clones?)